 Ahimsa is the author of Antes y después del Bronx: Lenapehokingand South Bronx Breathing Lessons; editor of the international queer Indigenous issue of Yellow Medicine Review: A Journal of Indigenous Literature, Art, and Thought; and co-editor, with Rosy Simas, of the Native issue of Movement Research Performance Journal.

-Ahimsa has been a frequent collaborator with Rosy Simas Danse, as a multimedia artist, installation and performance assistant, creative/critical/marketing/grant writer, journal editor, community outreach and engagement specialist, dialogue facilitator, and event organizer.
-Specifically he was worked with Simas on We Wait In The Darkness for American Realness 2018 performance, the accompanying exhibit Seneca Women and Haudenosaunee Homelands: Living Memory and Movements installation; The Fibers with Which We Weave: Native Artists Decolonizing Performance and Place dialogue.
+Ahimsa has worked with Rosy Simas Danse in various capacities as a contextualization/pr/marketing/grant writer, journal editor, community outreach and engagement specialist, dialogue facilitator, and event organizer.
+Specifically he was worked with Simas on We Wait In The Darkness for American Realness 2018 performance, the accompanying exhibit Seneca Women and Haudenosaunee Homelands: Living Memory and Movements installation; and American Realness dialogue The Fibers with Which We Weave: Native Artists Decolonizing Performance and Place dialogue.
 He has organized community engagement activities and moderated dialogues with Rosy Simas Danse for Skin(s ) in Duluth and Chicago, and Weave iterations in St. Paul and Philadelphia.

 Ahimsa's current long-term solo multimedia project, Yerbabuena/Mala yerba, parts of which appear in 22 nations, is a womanist, queer, transgender multiracial remapping of New York and California, the East and West Coasts, and the Atlantic and Pacific worlds.